Home

 Sir Kenneth Clark (1903-1983)

-Alvin Langdon Coburn (1882-1944)
+Alvin Langdon Coburn (1882-1966)

 Coburn was an American-born photographer who eventually took British citizenship and settled in Wales.
-He is best known for his finely artistic camerawork, and created many portraits of literary figures with whom he was on friendly terms, including Bernard Shaw and H.G.
+He is best known for his finely artistic camerawork, and he created many portraits of literary figures with whom he was on friendly terms, including Bernard Shaw and H.G.
 Wells, keen pianola players both.
 Coburn made many of his own rolls, including pieces by Ornstein and Stravinsky, on a perforating machine made specially for him by a camera manufacturer, but in 1928 the Thames overflowed in Hammersmith, where he lived, and flooded out his entire collection of around 1,000 rolls.
 During the First War he gave regular pianola concerts at the London home of George Davison, the director of Kodak in Great Britain, and he is marked out as one of the few who performed as solo pianolist in a piano concerto with orchestra, though when and with whom is not known.
-He was the first pianolist to play Stravinsky in public, at one of Joseph Holbrooke's concerts at Aeolian Hall in London in 1916, using rolls perforated by Esther Willis, the niece of "Father" Henry Willis, the well-known English organ builder.
+He was the first pianolist to play Stravinsky in public, at one of Joseph Holbrooke's concerts at Aeolian Hall in London in 1916, using rolls perforated by Esther Willis (q.v.), the granddaughter of "Father" Henry Willis, the well-known English organ builder.

 Harry Derry

 Harry Derry is the only music roll editor from the Aeolian Company's Hayes factory, from the period before the First World War, whose individual name is to be found on piano roll labels.
 He made many arrangements of popular tunes of the day, including a delightful selection from Gilbert & Sullivan's Trial by Jury, which is arguably the best G & S arrangement of the period.
-It is known that the musical director at Hayes served in the military during the First World War, and this may have been Derry, because his musical arrangements stop at this time.
+From Stravinsky's archive in Basel, it is known that the musical director at Hayes served in the military during the First World War, and this may have been Derry, because his musical arrangements stop at this time.
 It is probable that he was an organist, because a certain H.B.
-Derry became an Associate of the Royal College of Organists in 1906, and a Fellow a year later, and after the War, a Harold Derry joined the staff of the London College of Music, and took up the post of Organist at the Chapel of the Savoy in central London, which he kept for around forty years.
+Derry became an Associate of the Royal College of Organists in 1906, and a Fellow a year later, and after the War, a Henry Derry joined the staff of the London College of Music, and took up the post of Organist at the Chapel of the Savoy in central London, which he kept for around forty years.
 One cannot be certain that this was the same man, though it does seem very likely in view of the conjunction of dates.

 Harry Ellingham